Fiono11/decentralized_threshold_signing_service/README.md

    - `Ctrl+C` in the relay server terminal (non Docker) or `docker compose stop relay-server`
    - Verify that both peers maintain their direct WebRTC connection

-### Threshold Key Generation Steps
+### Threshold Key Generation and Signing Steps

-After establishing a peer-to-peer connection, each peer can participate in the distributed key generation (DKG) process to generate a shared threshold public key.
+After establishing a peer-to-peer connection, each peer can participate in the distributed key generation (DKG) process to generate a shared threshold public key, and then use that key to create threshold signatures.
 The following steps must be performed by each peer in the threshold signing group:

 #### Prerequisites

 Before starting the threshold key generation process, ensure that:
 - Both peers have established a direct WebRTC connection with each other (see steps 1-5 above)

-#### Step-by-Step Process

-**For Peer 1 (First Browser - `http://localhost:5173`):**

-1. **Generate AllMessage:**
+#### Part 1: Threshold Key Generation

+**For Both Peers:**

+1. **Round 1 Generation:**
-   - In the "Threshold Signing" section, enter your secret key in the "Secret Key" field (e.g., `0x473a77675b8e77d90c1b6dc2dbe6ac533b0853790ea8bcadf0ee8b5da4cfbbce`)
+   - In the "🔑 Threshold Key Generation" section, enter your secret key in the "Secret Key" field (e.g., `0x473a77675b8e77d90c1b6dc2dbe6ac533b0853790ea8bcadf0ee8b5da4cfbbce` for Peer 1, `0xdb9ddbb3d6671c4de8248a4fba95f3d873dc21a0434b52951bb33730c1ac93d7` for Peer 2)
    - In the "Recipients" field, enter the SS58 addresses of all participants (including yourself), separated by commas (e.g., `5CXkZyy4S5b3w16wvKA2hUwzp5q2y7UtRPkXnW97QGvDN8Jw,5Gma8SNsn6rkQf9reAWFQ9WKq8bwwHtSzwMYtLTdhYsGPKiy`)
    - Enter the threshold value (e.g., `2` for a 2-of-2 threshold)
+   - **Important:** The threshold value and recipient list must be identical for all peers
-   - Click "Generate AllMessage"
+   - Click "Run Round 1 Generation"
    - Verify you see: "✓ AllMessage generated successfully"
-   - The AllMessage will be displayed in hex format below the button
+   - The message will be automatically sent to the connected peer

-2. **Send AllMessage to Peer 2:**
-   - Click "Send AllMessage to Connected Peer"
    - Verify you see: "✓ AllMessage sent successfully to connected peer"
-   - The AllMessage is now sent to Peer 2 via the WebRTC connection

-3. **Receive AllMessage from Peer 2:**
+2. **Receive AllMessage from Other Peer:**
-   - Wait for Peer 2 to send their AllMessage
+   - Wait for the other peer to send their AllMessage
    - Verify you see: "✓ AllMessage received and stored" in the output log

-4. **Process AllMessages to Generate Threshold Key:**
+3. **Round 2 Generation - Process AllMessages to Generate Threshold Key:**
-   - Once you have both your generated AllMessage and the received AllMessage from Peer 2, click "Process AllMessages (Generate Threshold Key)"
+   - Once you have both your generated AllMessage and the received AllMessage from the other peer, click "Run Round 2 Generation"
    - Verify you see: "✓ Threshold key generated successfully"
    - The threshold public key will be displayed in SS58 format in the UI
    - Both peers should generate the same threshold public key

-**For Peer 2 (Second Browser - `http://localhost:5174`):**

-1. **Generate AllMessage:**
+#### Part 2: Threshold Signing

+**For Both Peers:**

+4. **Round 1 Signing - Generate Commitments:**
-   - In the "Threshold Signing" section, enter your secret key in the "Secret Key" field (e.g., `0xdb9ddbb3d6671c4de8248a4fba95f3d873dc21a0434b52951bb33730c1ac93d7`)
+   - In the "🔐 Threshold Signing" section, optionally enter a context in the "Context" field (default: empty)
-   - In the "Recipients" field, enter the SS58 addresses of all participants (including yourself), separated by commas (e.g., `5CXkZyy4S5b3w16wvKA2hUwzp5q2y7UtRPkXnW97QGvDN8Jw,5Gma8SNsn6rkQf9reAWFQ9WKq8bwwHtSzwMYtLTdhYsGPKiy`)
-   - Enter the threshold value (e.g., `2` for a 2-of-2 threshold)
-   - The threshold value and recipient list must be identical for all peers
-   - Click "Generate AllMessage"
+   - Click "Run Round 1 Signing"
+   - Verify you see: "✓ Round 1 signing completed"
+   - The commitments will be automatically sent to the connected peer
+   - Verify you see: "✓ Round 1 commitments sent successfully to connected peer"

+5. **Receive Commitments from Other Peer:**
+   - Wait for the other peer to send their commitments
-   - Verify you see: "✓ AllMessage generated successfully"
+   - Verify you see: "✓ Round 1 commitments received and stored" in the output log

-2. **Send AllMessage to Peer 1:**
+6. **Round 2 Signing - Generate Signing Package:**
+   - In the "Round 2 Signing" section, enter the payload to sign in the "Payload to Sign" field (e.g., `test payload to sign with threshold signature`)
+   - Optionally enter a context in the "Context" field (default: `substrate`)
-   - Click "Send AllMessage to Connected Peer"
+   - Click "Run Round 2 Signing"
+   - Verify you see: "✓ Round 2 signing completed"
+   - The signing package will be automatically sent to the connected peer
-   - Verify you see: "✓ AllMessage sent successfully to connected peer"
+   - Verify you see: "✓ Signing package sent successfully to connected peer"

-3. **Receive AllMessage from Peer 1:**
+7. **Receive Signing Packages from Other Peer:**
-   - Wait for Peer 1 to send their AllMessage
+   - Wait for the other peer to send their signing package
-   - Verify you see: "✓ AllMessage received and stored" in the output log
+   - Verify you see: "✓ Signing package received and stored" in the output log

-4. **Process AllMessages to Generate Threshold Key:**
+#### Part 3: Signature Aggregation

+**For Both Peers:**

+8. **Aggregate Signing Packages:**
-   - Once you have both your generated AllMessage and the received AllMessage from Peer 1, click "Process AllMessages (Generate Threshold Key)"
+   - Once you have both your signing package and the received signing package(s) from other peer(s), click "Agregate Signing Packages" (in the "🧪 Agregate Signing Packages" section)
-   - Verify you see: "✓ Threshold key generated successfully"
+   - Verify you see: "✓ Signature aggregation completed"
-   - The threshold public key will be displayed in SS58 format in the UI
+   - The aggregated signature will be displayed in hex format
+   - Both peers should generate the same aggregated signature

+#### Part 4: Extrinsic Submission

+**For One Peer (or Both):**

+9. **Submit Signed Extrinsic:**
+   - Click "Submit Signed Extrinsic" (in the "🛠️ Construct and Submit the Signed Extrinsic" section)
+   - The application will:
-   - Verify that the threshold public key matches the one generated by Peer 1
+     - Verify the aggregated signature locally
+     - Construct the signed extrinsic
+     - Check account balance and fee requirements
+     - Submit the extrinsic to the blockchain
+   - Verify you see: "✓ Extrinsic submitted successfully.
+TxHash: [transaction hash]"
+   - The transaction hash can be used to track the transaction on the blockchain

+**Note:** Only one peer needs to submit the extrinsic, as both peers will have generated the same aggregated signature.
+However, both peers can submit if desired (the second submission will fail if the transaction is already included in a block).

 ### Cleanup